MSF-OCB/org-nixos-config-public/README.md

 At present, to make use of the code you need to fork the entire codebase, including the modules.
 The modules could in theory be made external to the organisation-specific code, and then pulled in from separate repo(s).

 This would require a large refactoring, but it would make it much easier for end users.
-It would also make collaborating on module evolution more organic.
-However, it would also

 # Security